jdereg/json-io/README.md

             writer.writeImpl(p.getPets(), true)
         }
     }

-#### Customization technique 2: Custom instantiator  `JsonReader.assignInstantiator(Class c, ClassFactoryEx)`
-There are times when **json-io** cannot instantiate a particular class even though it makes many attempts to instantiate a class, including looping through all the constructors (public, private) and invoking them with default values, etc.
-However, sometimes a class just cannot be constructed, for example, one that has a constructor that throws an exception if particular parameters are not passed into it.

-In these instances, use the `JsonReader.assignInstantiator(class, Factory)` to assign a `ClassFactory` or `ClassFactoryEx` that you implement to instantiate the class. **json-io** will call your `ClassFactory.newInstance(Class c)` (or `ClassFactoryEx.newInstance(Class c, Map args)`) to create the class that it could not construct.
-Your `ClassFactory` will be called to create the instance.
-In case you need values from the object being instantiated in order to construct it, use the `ClassFactoryEx` to instantiate it.
-This class factory has the API `newInstance(Class c, Map args)` which will be called with the Class to instantiate and the JSON object that represents it (already read in).
-In the args `Map`, the key 'jsonObj' will have the associated `JsonObject` (`Map`) that is currently being read.
-You can pull field values from this object to create and return the instance.
-After your code creates the instance, **json-io** will reflectively stuff the values from the `jsonObj` (`JsonObject`) into the instance you create.

-#### Customization technique 3: Drop unwanted fields
-* **White-List support**: Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
-Use the `JsonWriter.FIELD_SPECIFIERS` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written, only the fields you list will be written.

-* **Black-List support**: Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
-Use the `JsonWriter.FIELD_NAME_BLACK_LIST` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written, any field listed here will not be written.
-Black-listed fields take priority over white listed fields.

-#### Customization technique 4: Shorter meta-keys (@type -> @t, @id -> @i, @ref -> @r, @keys -> @k, @items -> @e)
-Set `JsonWriter.SHORT_META_KEYS` to `true` to see the single-letter meta keys used in the outputted JSON.
-In addition to the shorter meta keys, you can and a list of substitutions of your own to use.
-For example, you may want to see `alist` instead of `java.util.ArrayList`.
-This is only applicable if you are writing with @types in the JSON.

-      Map args = [
-              (JsonWriter.SHORT_META_KEYS):true,
-              (JsonWriter.TYPE_NAME_MAP):[
-                  'java.util.ArrayList':'alist',
-                  'java.util.LinkedHashMap':'lmap',
-                  (TestObject.class.getName()):'testO'
-              ]
-      ]
-      String json = JsonWriter.objectToJson(list, args)

-In this example, we create an 'args' `Map`, set the key `JsonWriter.SHORT_META_KEYS` to `true` and set the `JsonWriter.TYPE_NAME_MAP` to a `Map` that will be used to substitute class names for short-hand names.

 #### Customization technique 5: Processing JSON from external sources.
 When reading JSON from external sources, you may want to start with: